Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 One of the earliest symptoms of heart failure is shortness of breath.
-Your heart can't function well enough to pump the blood out of your heart, and this causes blood to back up in the blood vessels leading to the lungs.
+When your heart can't function well enough to pump the blood out of your heart, this causes blood to back up in the blood vessels leading to the lungs.
 Fluid then leaks from your blood vessels into the air sacs in your lungs.
 This makes it difficult for oxygen to enter the blood, causing shortness of breath.

 You can do several things to help yourself breathe more easily:

 Eat a healthy diet and avoid sodium (salt).
 Keeping your sodium intake at a minimum is more than just not adding salt to food.
 Many prepared and fast foods already have high amounts of sodium added, so it is important to read the nutritional information on packaging.
 Since water and salt tend to travel together, limiting your sodium intake will reduce the amount of fluid your body retains.
 Talk with your health care provider about the best ways for you to limit sodium intake.
 You may have to reduce the number of meals you eat out.

 Pay attention to what your body is telling you.
 If you become fatigued during an activity, stop and rest.
 You can always postpone finishing a task that wears you out.